dotnet/docs/docs/standard/base-types/custom-datetime.md

 The "m" custom format specifier represents the minute as a number from 0 through 59.
 The minute represents whole minutes that have passed since the last hour.
 A single-digit minute is formatted without a leading zero.

 If the "m" format specifier is used without other custom format specifiers, it is interpreted as the "m" standard date and time format specifier.
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 The following example includes the "m" custom format specifier in a custom format string.